 Bridge, Buddhist Temple, Park

-Just by the Old Quarter, Hoan Kiem Lake is a popular hangout spot for both locals and tourists.
-In the middle of the lake lies an island on which Ngoc Son Temple is built, connected by a scarlet bridge.
-Altogether, the sight is extremely scenic and often used as a backdrop for engagement photoshoots.
+Just by the Old Quarter, Hoan Kiem Lake is a popular hangout for both locals and tourists.
+In the middle of the water is an island on which the Ngoc Son Temple stands, reachable via a pretty scarlet bridge.
+The scenic sight is often used as a backdrop for engagement photoshoots.

-laid to rest in a glass case.
+You will find the preserved body of Ho Chi Minh in a glass case at the mausoleum.
 While you can visit and pay your respects, you are not allowed to take pictures inside.
-There are plenty of opportunities in the vicinity though such as the Bach Thao park, Ho Chi Minh Museum and Ba Dinh Square.
+However, there are plenty of opportunities nearby, such as the Bach Thao Park, Ho Chi Minh Museum and Ba Dinh Square.

 Temple of Literature